California Choral Directors Association

 MEMBER SPOTLIGHTS

 CCDA is proud to launch a new "member spotlight" series, featuring choral directors from around the state who are navigating life in a COVID world.
 We are highlighting the excellent singing happening in California AND inspiring members to say, "That's amazing, I could do that, too!"
-If you know a good nominee, please email mepeters79@gmail.com.
+If you know a good nominee, please email [email protected].

 Membership Home